 Have you ever been stranded by a dead battery?
 If you have a manual transmission, a rolling start can help you escape being stuck by the side of the road.
 This technique, also known as “bump starting” or “push starting,” relies on your engine’s compression to bypass the electrical starter and ignite the fuel in the pistons.
-If you’ve got enough room — and hopefully, a downhill slope — it’s a safe way to start your manual-equipped automobile in an emergency situation.
+If you’ve got enough room — and hopefully, a downhill slope — it’s a alternative way to start your manual-equipped automobile in an emergency situation.

 Here are three tips for a successful rolling start: